Beanies

 Toy Pom Pom Beanies Bulk Order Planning for Retail Buyers

 toy pom pom Beanies Bulk Order Planning gets complicated fast when the spec is loose.
 A beanie can look simple on a screen and still fail in production because the pom is too heavy, the knit relaxes too much, or the decoration sits in the wrong place.
-Buyers feel those problems immediately once the first carton lands.
+Buyers feel those problems immediately once the first carton lands, especially when they are working to a retail deadline or event date and have no room for rework.

 The safest approach is to treat the order like a small production run, not a casual merch purchase.
 Define the yarn, fit, pom style, decoration, packaging, and shipping window before requesting pricing.
 Then compare landed cost, not just the factory quote.
-A low unit price can turn into the expensive option after sampling, freight, duties, and rework.
+A low unit price can turn into the expensive option after sampling, freight, duties, carton rework, and replacement units are added in.

 Why toy pom pom beanies bulk orders succeed or stall